-If members receive services from a provider outside of the Capital service area, and the provider is a member of the local Blue Plan, members should show their ID card to the provider.
-The provider will file a claim with the local Blue Plan that will in turn electronically route the claim to Capital for processing.
-Capital applies the applicable benefits and cost-sharing amounts to the claim.
-This information is then sent back to the local Blue Plan that will in turn make payment directly to the participating provider - after applicable cost-sharing amounts, if any, have been applied.
+If you receive services from a provider outside of our service area, and the provider is a member of the local Blue Plan, show your member ID card to the provider.
+The provider will file a claim with the local Blue Plan that will in turn electronically route the claim to us for processing.
+We apply the applicable benefits and cost-sharing amounts to the claim.
+We send this information back to the local Blue Plan and they make payment directly to the in-network provider.